 FORT GIBSON HISTORICAL SITE

 The Fort Gibson Historic Site is a National Historic Landmark built in 1824.
-The historic site consists of the fort itself and many supporting buildings like a hospital, officers quarters, soldiers quarters, houses built by top officers, stockade and many other interesting buildings.
+The historic site consists of the stockade itself and many supporting buildings like a hospital, officers quarters, soldiers quarters, houses built by top officers, stockade and other interesting buildings.
 Walking trail tours are offered by the Oklahoma Historical Society who operates the site.
 On site is a gift shop and museum with many period artifacts.
-Hours of operation are Tuesday through Saturday 10am – 5pm during the summer and Thursday through Saturday 10am – 5pm.
+Hours of operation are Tuesday through Saturday 10 am – 5 pm.
 School field trips are welcome as are the general public.
-Admission is $3 for adults, $2.50 for seniors, $1 for students and children 5 and under are free.
+Admission is $7 for adults, $5 for seniors, $4 and military and students, children 5 and under are free.

 - 1848 Candlelight Tour – December 9-10